Skip to main content

 Key Facts

-1. Disaster Management (Amendment) Act, 2025 mandates a National Disaster Database as a unified repository of risk assessments, mitigation plans and real‑time data.
+1. The Disaster Management (Amendment) Act, 2025 mandates creation of a unified National Disaster Database.

-2. India Meteorological Department (IMD) uses AI/ML models for seven‑day forecasts, flood simulations and cyclone tracking under Mission Mausam (2025).
+2. The India Meteorological Department (IMD) now employs AI/ML models for seven‑day weather forecasts, flood simulations and cyclone tracking under Mission Mausam.

 3. NDMA’s web‑based Dynamic Composite Risk Atlas (Web‑DCRA) and Decision Support System (DSS) were deployed during Cyclones Biparjoy and Michaung.

-4. National Remote Sensing Centre (NRSC) released a Flood Hazard Atlas with high‑resolution risk layers for West Bengal, Bihar and other flood‑prone states.
+4. The National Remote Sensing Centre (NRSC) released a high‑resolution Flood Hazard Atlas for flood‑prone states such as West Bengal and Bihar.

-5. Central Water Commission (CWC) launched AI‑driven short‑range flood forecasting models, offering seven‑day advisory forecasts on aff.india-water.gov.in.
+5. The Central Water Commission (CWC) launched AI‑driven short‑range flood models and provides seven‑day advisory forecasts on aff.india-water.gov.in.

-6. DRDO is developing AI‑based avalanche forecasting and autonomous control systems for the Himalayan region.
+6. DRDO is developing an AI‑driven autonomous avalanche forecasting system for the Himalayan region.

-7. Funding for AI‑driven disaster initiatives is not centrally collated, prompting calls for a unified fund‑tracking mechanism.
+7. Funding for AI‑driven disaster initiatives is not centrally collated, highlighting a gap in financial tracking.

 Background & Context